lorezi/lorezi/README.md

 Here are some ideas to get you started:

-- 🌱 Focus on backend, Go and microservices
+- 🌱 Focusing on backend, Go and microservices